-Keeping on the Michelin theme, Tommy Banks, of Black Swan in Oldstead fame, has also brought his new venture Roots to the city.
+Keeping on the Michelin theme, Tommy Banks, of Black Swan in Oldstead fame, has also brought his venture Roots to the city.
 This stunning new sharing-plate restaurant that brings Tommy Banks’ Roots right into the heart of the city.
-Inspired by ingredients grown and foraged on the family farm; it’s a reflection of the “Oldstead’ style: plenty of tradition and culture, cut through with a modern creative exuberance
+Inspired by ingredients grown and foraged on the family farm; it’s a reflection of the "Oldstead" style: plenty of tradition and culture, cut through with a modern creative exuberance.
+Roots has become the first restaurant in the city to be awarded a Michelin star.

 Over on Micklegate is Skosh, a contemporary dining room serving uncomplicated yet refined dishes in a comfortable and informal manner.
 Serving food in the form of snacks and small plates, allowing you to have as little or as much as you want.
 Committed to serving the best seasonal and ethically sourced ingredients, The Rise Restaurant, Terrace and Bar offers modern cuisine across a new 'small plate concept, allowing guests to enjoy a feast of sharing dishes in an immersive and social dining experience.
 With a seasonal menu that draws from Yorkshire produce a visit to The Rattle Owl is a must.
 This independent 42 seat casual dining restaurant is housed in a restored listed building and is as alluring as it is welcoming.